Staffwerke/vm-babysitter/README.md

 Container's path always must match `LOCAL_BACKUP_PATH`.

 ### Disk images:
-The service needs full access to ALL domains's disk images, from inside the container.
+The service needs full access to ALL domain's disk images, from inside the container.
 There is no canonical rule about this, and indeed it may happen that disk images are spread across different (and unrelated) places, requiring more than one bind mound for this.

 Assuming all disk images are stored into a main directory at '/data/domains' the correct bind mount should be: